i-am-the-gabe/My-Dearest-Alice/README.md

 # My Dearest Alice

-The will of a tortured detective to find his missing wife is sparked once more when a police officer disappears at the same location.
+The will of a tortured detective to find his missing wife is sparked again when a police officer disappears at the same location.

 **Nobody leaves St. Marc's unharmed.**